johndpope/pianogame/readme.txt

      and now works for all mixers in the system instead of only the first.
 CHG: Darkened the border for a few different colors to increase the contrast
      between sharp/flat notes in a series.
+CHG: Default to new "Piano Hero Music" folder at startup.
+(User configurable
+     in the future.)
 FIX: Disabled MIDI input while game is paused to prevent cheating.
 FIX: Made MidiCommOut::Reset() actually reset everything by fully closing and
      reopening the device.  midiOutReset() apparently only turns off the keys